- Dania School Safeguarding Policy

-It is neither the role nor responsibility of those working with children in Dania School to assess, diagnose or investigate whether a child is at risk of or suffering harm or abuse.
-It is the responsibility of all staff to be aware of the need to report any concerns about a child to the Designated Safeguarding Lead, Sandy Mathewson as a matter of priority or the Deputy Safeguarding Lead, Christina Larsen.
+It is neither the role nor responsibility of those working with children in Dania School to assess, diagnose, or investigate whether a child is at risk of or suffering harm or abuse.
+It is the responsibility of all staff to be aware of the need to report any concerns about a child to the Designated Safeguarding Lead, Christina Bek Larsen as a matter of priority or the Deputy Safeguarding Lead, Louise Bojsen.

 Induction Training for all – Headteacher